by Rebecca Parsons - Southern California-based surfer and travel writer

 San Clemente’s famous spots

 Although I’ve been to a number of incredible surf spots across the globe, my home break in San Clemente will forever be my favorite.
-San Clemente, a seaside town in Orange County, California, was founded in the 1920s and has been on the map as a surf destination for quite some time.
-San Clemente is home to a number of world-famous surf spots: T-Street, Upper Trestles, Lower Trestles, and San Onofre.
-While traffic is a regular occurrence both on and off the water, battling the throngs of people will be well worth it once you drop into a wave at Lowers.
+San Clemente, a seaside town in Orange County, California, was founded in the 1920s and has been on the map as one of the best surfing spots in the USA for quite some time.

 San Clemente is home to several famous surf spots